sloppycoder/atlassian-dockers/README.md

 should work for most people.

 #### Amazon EC2 instance with Amazon Linux AMI (HVM)
-Before ```vagrant up``` please check the Vagrantfile to make sure it contains the configuration you want, especially the aws version should updated with your access key, region, VPC subnet_id etc in order to work correectly.
+Before ```vagrant up``` please check the Vagrantfile to make sure it contains the configuration you want, especially the your access key, region, VPC subnet_id etc in order to work correctly.